nrsimonelli/slow-coffee-two/README.md

 # Slow Coffee 2.0

-## Reworking an old web application using Sass, React, and Redux
+## Reworking an old web application using Stitches